nus-cs2103-AY2021S1/ip/README.md

 ### `help` - Get help on the different commands available.

-This function links the user to the user guide.
+This function redirects the user to the user guide.

 Example of usage: